Logo

 • plus spontaneous problem-solving.

-What happens is predictable:
+What happens next is pretty predictable:

 What Helps (Concrete Fixes)

-• one-sentence ways the student can contribute to each activity,
+• One-sentence ways the student can contribute to each activity,

-• a default role for every group task,
+• A default role for every group task,

-• a predictable participation routine that doesn’t need planning from scratch.
+• A predictable "participation routine" that doesn’t need planning from scratch.When participation is pre-engineered, it becomes automatic.

-• one visual that works for everyone,
+• One visual that works for everyone,

-• one set of sentence starters,
+• One set of sentence starters, or

-c.
-Micro-briefings
+C. Micro-briefings

 For example: “When you ask the prediction question, call on him.
 He'll respond using the picture card.”